thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     ![null](/images/uploads/table-1_-flexible-hours.jpg)

     ### Child Care Subsidies

-    Great Start is registered as a provider of "Approved Care" under the Child Care System ("CCS").
+    Great Start Early Learning Centres is registered as a provider of "Approved Care" under the Child Care System ("CCS").
 Under CCS, the Federal Government provide us with each families subsidy details directly, which is why each family must register and apply for the Child Care Subsidy.

     The Australian Government may provide financial assistance towards the cost